TattlingJam4231/weapon-rebalances/README.md

   Weapon categories have been divided into different tiers based on their base damage.
 These damage tiers serve only to determine what the the ammo pickup should be and, if the weapon has different ammo types, which version of those ammo types are available.

   note: all ammo pickup values are with walk-in closet

+### Misc.
+Attachments

+   - Speed Pull Mags
+     - reload speed bonus decreased from 100% to 20%

+   - Barrel Extensions
+     - ARs/MGs
+       - Stubby Compensator
+         - damage decreased from 1 to 0

+       - The Tank Compensator
+         - damage decreased from 2 to 0
+         - accuracy increased from 0 to 12
+         - stability decreased from 8 to 4

+       - Fire Breather Nozzle
+         - damage decreased from 3 to 0
+         - accuracy decreased from 0 to -4
+         - stability increased from 4 to 16
+         - concealment increased from -2 to 0

+       - Competitior's Compensator
+         - damage decreased from 2 to 0
+         - concealment increased from -2 to -1

+       - Funnel of Fun Nozzle
+         - damage decreased from 4 to 0
+         - stability increased from 0 to 20
+         - concealment increased from -2 to -1

+       - Tactical Compensator
+         - damage decreased from 1 to 0
+         - accuracy increased from 12 to 20
+         - stability decreased from -4 to -8
+         - concealment increased from -2 to -1

+       - Ported Compensator
+         - damage decreased from 2 to 0
+         - stability increased from -8 to 8
+         - concealment increased from -1 to 0

+       - Marmon Compensator
+         - damage decreased from 1 to 0
+         - stability increased from 4 to 8
+         - concealment increased from -3 to -1

+       - Precision Barrel(Kross Vertex)
+         - damage decreased from - to 0
+         - accuracy increased from - to 16
+         - stability decreased from - to 8
+         - concealment increased from - to -4

+       - HPS Suppressor(Kross Vertex)
+         - damage decreased from - to -3
+         - accuracy increased from - to 0
+         - stability decreased from - to 4
+         - concealment increased from - to -1

+       - Futomaki Suppressor(Micro Uzi)
+         - damage decreased from - to 0
+         - accuracy increased from - to 12
+         - stability decreased from - to 4
+         - concealment increased from - to -4

+       - Maki Suppressor(Micro Uzi)
+         - damage decreased from - to -2
+         - accuracy increased from - to 0
+         - stability decreased from - to 8
+         - concealment increased from - to -2

+       - Suppressed Barrel(SpecOps)
+         - damage decreased from - to -1
+         - accuracy increased from - to 8
+         - stability decreased from - to 8
+         - concealment increased from - to -2

+       - Silent Death(Uzi)
+         - damage decreased from - to 0
+         - accuracy increased from - to -4
+         - stability decreased from - to 4
+         - concealment increased from - to -2

+       - Suppressor(Cobra)
+         - damage decreased from - to 0
+         - accuracy increased from - to -4
+         - stability decreased from - to 4
+         - concealment increased from - to -2

+       - Tishina Suppressor(Heather)
+         - damage decreased from - to -2
+         - accuracy increased from - to 0
+         - stability decreased from - to 8
+         - concealment increased from - to -2

+       - Slotted Barrel Extension(Jacket's Piece/Mark 10)
+         - damage decreased from - to 0
+         - accuracy increased from - to 12
+         - stability decreased from - to 8
+         - concealment increased from - to -2

+       - Werbell's Suppressor(Jacket's Piece/Mark 10)
+         - damage decreased from - to -3
+         - accuracy increased from - to 0
+         - stability decreased from - to 4
+         - concealment increased from - to -1

+       - PBS Suppressor(AKs)
+         - damage decreased from - to 0
+         - accuracy increased from - to 0
+         - stability decreased from - to 4
+         - concealment increased from - to -4

+       - Silentgear Silencer(Jackal)
+         - damage decreased from - to -3
+         - accuracy increased from - to 0
+         - stability decreased from - to 4
+         - concealment increased from - to -1

+       - Bootstrap Compensator(Bootleg/Little Friend)
+         - damage decreased from - to 0
+         - accuracy increased from - to 8
+         - stability decreased from - to 12
+         - concealment increased from - to -2

 ### Shotguns:
    tier 5: 155 damage